 The idea is to train your brain to have a contained time to think about difficult things, Miller says.
 “After your 'worry time' is over, put the stressful things aside, remind yourself it’s not time to worry right now and move on to other things,” she explains.
 Eventually, your brain will get used to the new routine and will be able to let go of concerns more easily.

 Miller’s caveat: Schedule at least an hour before bed, giving your brain time to settle so it’s not as difficult to fall asleep.
-Use that remaining hour to engage in relaxing activities you enjoy (like reading or drinking tea) before sliding between the sheets.
+Use that remaining hour to engage in relaxing activities you enjoy (such as reading or drinking tea) before sliding between the sheets.

 See a Mental Health Professional

-But that’s not the only time to seek mental health assistance.
-If your symptoms are interfering with your relationships, work or capability to practice self-care, consider getting the help of a therapist or psychiatrist.
+But that’s not the only time to seek psychological assistance.
+If your symptoms are interfering with your relationships, work or capability to practice self care, consider getting the help of a therapist or psychiatrist.
 "Seeking out a professional mental health counselor should not be a last-resort, use-only-in-emergency option,” Seide says.
 "Almost everyone can benefit from processing life events with an objective outside party.”